on I-25 headed for Albuquerque

 Pale skin and the right sort of accent clinch it,

-Richmond is a city much farther away than Mexico,
+Virginia is much farther away than Mexico.

 What I'm saying with those two words is:

-I deny Yahweh's call for a preferential option for the poor.
+Never mind Yahweh's call for a preferential option for the poor.

-I deny Buddha's call to live compassion rather than fear.
+Never mind Buddha's call to live compassion rather than fear.

 We who long to be merely good,

-That the world’s brokenness and mine are one?
+The world’s brokenness and mine are one.

 Between El Paso & Albuquerque, 2003.09